the-moisrex/webpp/core/README.md

 ###### Context Extensions
+_first read more about the extension system in [extensions/readme](./webpp/extensions/README.md) file._

 Context extensions are added features to the contexts.
 These features will be used by the routes in order to have a easier way of doing things.
 For example you could use a context extension to parse